kaitlinchoffmann/personal-website/README.md

 Personal Website
 This simple web template uses HTML and CSS to showcase your personal accomplishments.
-Navbar includes buttons for About, GitHub, Projects and a fun one for Cuteness Overload.
-Edit the HTML to your liking.
+Navbar includes buttons for About, Resume, GitHub, Projects and a fun one called Cuteness Overload.
+I used it to showcase my cats but edit this and the rest of HTML to fit you.